 Can you roll back from a smart meter to a standard meter?

-Yes, it is technically possible to swap your smart meter for a standard one but you might not find it that easy to do.
+It is technically possible to swap your smart meter for a standard one but you might not find it that easy to do.
 Your supplier may or may not say yes, depending on which one you’re with.

 EDF Energy, Scottish Power and SSE have all said that they’re happy to remove a smart meter if that’s what the customer wants.